In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 If you want to know more about the various Roles in Canvas, you can read about them here:Roles in Canvas

-Almost everything in Canvas is permission-based.
-You invite people to participate, and they have to accept that invitation to access your course.
-Therefore, since you just invited yourself to enroll in this course, you have to accept that invitation.
+Next, you have to accept the invitation to become the Teacher.
 You can do that in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email.
-(2) Or, you can click the "Home" button and you'll see a message from Canvas telling you that you've been invited to this course and letting you accept that invitation.
-Go ahead and do that now.
+(2) You can click the "Home" button, and you'll see a message from Canvas telling you that you've been invited to this course and letting you accept that invitation.

 Step 4 - Course Home Page